mike-coutinho/Libft/README.md

 This project implements **Libft**, my very first custom C library.
 Its goal is to recreate standard C library functions with my own versions, and extend functionality with additional utility and linked list functions.
-This library demonstrates understanding of **memory management, string manipulation, and data structures** in C.
+This library demonstrates understanding of **memory management, string manipulation, pointer arithmetic, and data structures** in C.

 <h2 align="center">Instructions</h2>